By: Martin Ebner

 Calories and kilojoules are units of energy.
 In nutrition and everyday life, they refer to energy consumption through eating and drinking, and energy used through physical activity.
 To keep things simple, focus on Calories not kilojoules!

-Some nutritional labels include daily nutritional guidelines at the bottom of the label.
+Some nutrition labels include daily nutritional guidelines at the bottom of the label.
 Most recommend 2000 calories per day for women and 2500 calories for men.
-This is a pretty accurate figure to aim for for an average adult.
+This is a pretty accurate figure to aim for if your goal is to maintain a healthy body weight.

 Fat is broken down into saturated and trans fats (Bad) and unsaturated fats like monounsaturated and polyunsaturated (Good).